trieungochai/snippet-box/docs/chap-3.1-managing-configuration-settings.md

 addr := flag.String("addr", ":4000", "HTTP network address")
 ```
 This essentially defines a new command-line flag with the name `addr`, a default value of `":4000"` and some short help text explaining what the flag controls.
 The value of the flag will be stored in the `addr` variable at runtime.

+>Note: Ports `0-1023` are restricted and (typically) can only be used by services which have root privileges.
+If you try to use one of these ports you should get a bind: permission denied error message on start-up.